qualiu/vscode-msr/README.md

   - Please **re-cook** this if [**added new languages support**](#easy-to-support-new-languages) including [**fastest adding**](#fastest-and-easiest-way-to-support-new-language).
     - Will not **auto update** if once cooked + nothing changed (like `msr.xxx.definition` settings).
 - **Project specific shortcuts**
-  - Choose `"Cook project specific alias to 1 file"` to cook shortcuts based on current project setting.
+  - Choose `"Cook project specific alias to 1 file"` for current git repo.
   - Not recommended unless you only work with 1 project.
 - Notes for both **general + specific** shortcuts in **single** file:
-  - **Auto initialized and effect in vscode** when opening new terminals (including `MSR-RUN-CMD`) with path/folder skip patterns:
+  - **Auto initialized and effect in vscode** when opening new terminals:
     - Skip paths Regex: `--np "skip-by-git-ignore"` (if enabled [git-ignore](#use-git-ignore)).
     - Skip folders Regex: `--nd "default-and-project-exclude"`
   - If not cooked general nor specific shortcuts (`doskey/alias`):
-    - You can only use them in vscode but **not outside**, since they're auto-initialized only in vscode terminals.
+    - Unable to use alias **outside** of vscode.
   - If cooked command shortcuts (`doskey/alias`):
     - System console (`CMD/bash`) will auto load these `doskey/alias` when opening new consoles.